groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.1.8.3 (2020-01-03) =
+* ADDED "view terms" link to the Terms form field.
+Links to the link provided in the settings.
 * TWEAKED Some admin CSS for 5.3.2 compatibility.
 * FIXED check that $.fn.pointer is defined for plugin compatibility when starting the guided tour.